public-ui/template-theme/README.en.md

 ### HTML usage

-After installation you can use the KoliBri components with the KERN theme directly in HTML:
+After installation you can use the KoliBri components with the theme directly in HTML:

 ```html
 <!doctype html>